DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/mocking-http-responses.md

 `credentials` | Object | Credentials that were used to authenticate in the current session using NTLM or Basic authentication.
 For HTTP Basic authentication, these are `username` and `password`.
 NTLM authentication additionally specifies `workstation` and `domain`.
 `proxy`       | Object | If a proxy is used, contains information about its `host`, `hostname`, `port`, `proxyAuth`, `authHeader` and `bypassRules`.

-Use the following members exposed by `res` to configure the response.
+Use the following members `res` exposes to configure the response:

 Property | Type | Description
 -------- | ---- | ------------